Massasoit: Lasting alliance

 The alliance came under other tension in later years, as the colonists expanded into new lands in order to support their growing colony.
 Massasoit sold a tract of land 14 miles square to Myles Standish and others of Duxbury in 1649 to alleviate tension and maintain the peace.
 The sale took place atop Sachem Rock, an outcropping on the Satucket River in East Bridgewater, Massachusetts.
 The site is listed on the National Register of Historic Places.

 Children

 Massasoit had five children: son Wamsutta, who was born between 1621 and 1625; son Pometecomet, Metacomet, or Metacom; son Sonkanuchoo; and daughters Amie and Sarah.
-Soon after his death, Wamsutta and Metacomet went to Plymouth and asked the Pilgrims to give them English names.
+Soon after Massasoit's death, Wamsutta and Metacomet went to Plymouth and asked the Pilgrims to give them English names.
 The court named them Alexander and Philip.
 Wamsutta, the eldest, became sachem of the Pokanokets on the death of his father.
 He died within a year, and his brother Metacom succeeded him in 1662.
 Amie married Tispaquin and was the only one of Massasoit's five children to survive King Philip's War in 1676.